wolle-hamburg/Seafile-Best-Practise/docs/installation/webserver-nginx.md

 root@cloudserver:~# systemctl restart nginx
 ```

 Test it with your web browser: `http://home.seafile.com/seafile`.
 If it does not work, try from outside your LAN.
-If that works, but from inside your LAN it does not, it's probably a problem with [hairpinning](https://en.wikipedia.org/wiki/Hairpinning "hairpinning") (also known as NAT loopback).
-In most cases, the router simply does not support it.
+If that works, but from inside your LAN it does not,
+it's probably a problem with [hairpinning](https://en.wikipedia.org/wiki/Hairpinning "hairpinning") (also known as NAT loopback).
+In most cases, the router simply does
+not support it.
 You could try [split DNS](https://en.wikipedia.org/wiki/Split-horizon_DNS "split DNS"), but that's evil and I didn't tell you.
 Better try a different router.

+---

 ### Troubleshooting
 If you can log into your Seafile Server but uploading or viewing files failes, check your `SERVICE_URL` and `FILE_SERVER_ROOT` in seafile settings again.

 Do not forget your backups!

+---

 ## Seafile Server with Nginx HTTPS

+**INFO**
+If you want a validated certificate from Let's Encrypt, you may set LE up later.
+Please do **not skip** the following steps as they are important for the setup to be complete.

 First of all, switch off gzip compression if using https.
 It's a security risk:
 ```sh
 root@cloudserver:~# sed -i 's/\tgzip/\t# gzip/' /etc/nginx/nginx.conf
 ```

-For TLS (HTTPS) we need a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate "digital certificate"), which proves the ownership of a [public key](https://en.wikipedia.org/wiki/Public_key "public key").
-That means, we need to create a pair of keys (public and private part), and then sign them by ourselves.
+For TLS (HTTPS) we need a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate "digital certificate"), which proves the ownership of
+a [public key](https://en.wikipedia.org/wiki/Public_key "public key").
+That means, we need to create a pair of keys (public and private part), and then
+sign them by ourselves.
 We can use this self-signed certificate for TLS, but it will not be accepted by the browsers.
-Must browsers allow to enter an exeption for our server so we can live with it for the moment.
+Must browsers allow to enter an exeption
+for our server so we can live with it for the moment.

-Modern cryptography offers [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy "forward secrecy"), a protection against future compromises, which requires [Diffie–Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange "Diffie–Hellman key exchange").
-We need to generate the parameters for it.
+Modern cryptography offers [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy "forward secrecy"), a protection against future compromises,
+which requires [Diffie–Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange "Diffie–Hellman key exchange").
+We need to
+generate the parameters for it.
 The Certificate Signing Request will ask you some things required for the certificate.
 Just fill in what you think it's right.
 It will be visible in the certificate.

 ```sh
 root@cloudserver:~# cd /etc/ssl/private
 root@cloudserver:/etc/ssl/private# openssl genrsa -out privkey.pem 2048